 The missing data problem is frequently encountered in biomedical research, the social sciences, and environmental studies.
-There are two types of missingdata mechanisms (Rubin (1976)): ignorable missingness and nonignorable missingness.
-The mechanism is ignorable if the missingness of each variable does not depend on missing values conditional on the observed data (Little (1992); Little and Rubin (2002)).
+There are two types of missing-data mechanisms (Rubin, 1976): ignorable missingness and nonignorable missingness.
+The mechanism is ignorable if the missingness of each variable does not depend on missing values conditional on the observed data (Little, 1992; Little and Rubin, 2002).
 This is sometimes referred to as missing at random.
-When data are subject to ignorable missingness, the maximum likelihood approach (Dempster, Laird and Rubin (1977); Ibrahim (1990)), imputation methods (Rubin and Schenker (1986); Rubin (2004)), fully Bayesian inference such as Gibbs sampling (Rubin (1976)), and semiparametric methods (Zhao, Lipsitz and Lew (1996); Robins, Rotnitzky and Zhao (1994)) have all been proposed to estimate the parameters of interest.
+When data are subject to ignorable missingness, the maximum likelihood approach (Dempster et al., 1977; Ibrahim, 1990), imputation methods (Rubin and Schenker, 1986; Rubin, 2004), fully Bayesian inference such as Gibbs sampling (Rubin, 1976), and semiparametric methods (Zhao et al., 1996; Robins et al., 1994) have all been proposed to estimate the parameters of interest.